asmit1994/online-product/readme.md

 ## Instructions to run the project:
-<<<<<<< HEAD
    - Clone the project to your computer by running the command "git clone https://github.com/asmit1994/online-product"
-   - Clone the project to your computer by running the command "git clone https://github.com/madhusudhan1234/cms.git"
    - Add .env file into the project's directory
    - Create database in mysql
    - Configure .env file with database credentials